imunhatep/cronx/README.md

 ## 🧭 Seconds & Field Order (option‑driven)

-This package uses a **single canonical 6‑field layout with seconds as the last field**:
+This package uses a **single canonical 6‑field layout with seconds as the first field**:

     sec min hour dom mon dow